fish-shell/fish-shell/doc_src/language.rst

 - ``fish_emoji_width`` controls whether fish assumes emoji render as 2 cells or 1 cell wide.
 This is necessary because the correct value changed from 1 to 2 in Unicode 9, and some terminals may not be aware.
 Set this if you see graphical glitching related to emoji (or other "special" characters).
 It should usually be auto-detected.

+- ``fish_autosuggestion_enabled`` controls if :ref:`autosuggestions` are enabled.
+Set it to 0 to disable, anything else to enable.
+By default they are on.

 - ``fish_handle_reflow``, determines whether fish should try to repaint the commandline when the terminal resizes.
 In terminals that reflow text this should be disabled.
 Set it to 1 to enable, anything else to disable.

 - ``fish_key_bindings``, the name of the function that sets up the keyboard shortcuts for the :ref:`command-line editor <editor>`.